 NEVER discipline a puppy harshly.
-While he doesn’t understand English, he does understand tones of voice.
-And hitting him just makes him afraid of you.
+While he doesn’t understand English, he does understand tones of voiceUse your voice, not your hand... or foot.
+Hitting him just makes him afraid of you.
 You need to find a POSITIVE way to communicate what you want from him.
 He’s a baby.

 DO NOT RUB HIS NOSE IN URINE PUDDLES if he has an accident.
 Seriously, what are you saying to the puppy?
 “Never pee again”?
 How can he understand from that single act that you just don’t want pee in the house?

 Clean it up and consider it your mistake.
 Why yours?
 Because again, you are supposed to be the smart one in this relationship.
 Effective communication would be taking him outside many many times during the day and praising him when he relieves himself.
 It's rarely verbal communication that works in the beginning of a relationship with your pup.

 DO NOT STRIKE YOUR PUPPY.
 ‘Nuf said.